#1 Global Leader in Data Resilience

 Challenge

-Veeam ONE Reporter collects data from datastores using “SearchDatastoreSubFolders_Task” tasks that are pre-defined by VMware.
-Some of the datastores might become unavailable or experience performance issues.
-Subsequently, Veeam ONE Reporter may be unable to complete data collection tasks against these datastores.
+Veeam ONE Reporter collects data from datastores using the SearchDatastoreSubFolders_Task tasks, which are pre-defined by vSphere.
+During that process, if a datastore becomes unavailable or experiences performance issues, Veeam ONE Reporter may be unable to complete data collection tasks against that datastore.

 The collection job in Veeam ONE Reporter will finish with a "Warning" status.
 Additionally, the session log may contain the following entry: